The Path to a Purposeful Life: Letting Go of Judgment

 And I’m guessing your answer would be no.

 I could be indignant about those things.
 I could think I was right all I wanted.
-And at first I was.
+At first, I was.
 Eventually, though, I realized that attitude wasn’t going to help me live peacefully for the next two years.
+The ensuing struggle and identity crisis turned out to be one of the biggest blessings of my life, though I didn't figure that out until much later.

-At that time of life, though, what I did figure out is this: Most of us are used to wondering whether people like us, especially true when we were younger.
+What I did figure out is this: Most of us are used to wondering whether people like us, especially when we were younger.
 But there’s a strange kind of relief in knowing — without question — that you are not liked.
 I knew I wasn't liked by people in the Tunisian town I lived in.
-I quickly learned that the pain of rejection didn't only come from rejection itself.

-I suddenly saw that I had been causing myself pain — for most of my first quarter century on earth — by worrying about not being liked.
+I quickly learned that the pain of rejection doesn't just come from the rejection itself.
+I suddenly saw that I had been causing myself pain — for most of my first quarter-century on Earth — by worrying about not being liked.
 I'd already been clamping down on my personality to try to fit in.

 What a relief to be shown flat out that sometimes I would not fit in.
-No matter how many hoops I jumped through or new eye shadows I tried.
+No matter how many hoops I jumped through or new eyeshadows I tried.

 It wasn't me.